emmawalshdev/The-Book-bar/testing.md

 - Test pathways
     - Add data and click Save:
         - Confirm that a success flash message appears.
-        - Confirm a redirect to 'manage genres' page.
+        - Confirm a redirect to Manage genres page.
         - Confirm that the newly added genre is present as a genre card, showing both the title and icon name.
         - Confirm that the newly added genre is visible in the dropdown field on the Add a book page.